ArafatRChowdhury/Jobcator/docs/implementation.md

 ```

 ## Software Architecture
-//Delete sentence//TODO: Describe the major components of your architecture.
+TODO: Describe the major components of your architecture.
 Are any particular architectural styles being used?

 This website uses Bristol Open Data to display the map using the "Map" button in home.html
 ![Insert your component Diagram here](images/Component_Diagram_Jobcator_App.png)